theagilecoder/inv_manager/README.md

 # Introduction

-This is a Mini Inventory Management SaaS
+InSight - Inventory Management SaaS on the Cloud